 The revenues we receive for internet and data services consist principally of monthly connection fees.
 We service both residential and business customers.
-Residential customers generally make payments in local currencies, while business customers generally make payments in euros.
+Residential customers generally sign contracts with fees in local currencies, while business customers generally sign contracts with fees in euros.
 The market for business customers is more competitive, and, as a result, average revenue per subscriber for our business customers can vary significantly over time.
 We offer various levels of internet and data services according to customers' needs.
 See "Business-Our Services Offerings-Fixed Internet and Data."
 Some of our business customers purchase data transmission services that allow several offices within their organizations to communicate with each other.
-We are able to provide these services effectively since we operate national fiber optic networks of approximately 53,600 km in Romania, connecting almost all cities in Romania, and approximately 6,830 km in Hungary, providing international connectivity between our networks in Romania and Hungary and neighboring countries.
+We are able to provide these services effectively since we operate national fiber optic networks of approximately 69,872 km in Romania, connecting almost all cities in Romania, and approximately 7,581 km in Hungary, providing international connectivity between our networks in Romania and Hungary and neighboring countries.